openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_config-identity.rst

        indicate that Networking should be used rather than the traditional nova-network networking model.
    * - ``[neutron] url``
-     - Update to the hostname/IP and port of the neutron-server instance for this deployment.
+     - Update to the host name/IP and port of the neutron-server instance for this deployment.
    * - ``[neutron] auth_strategy``
      - Keep the default ``keystone`` value for all production deployments.